-Oral Abstract Sessions include leading-edge research in HIV, hepatitis viruses, SARS-CoV-2, and other viral infections and their related conditions.
-During these 2-hour sessions, 8 or 9 speakers have up to 8 minutes (including introductory and acknowledgment slides) to present their research on a specific topic area and respond to questions from attendees in 1 of 2 question-and-answer periods moderated by experts in the field.
-Moderators introduce presenters and facilitate audience discussion during 2 live question-and-answer periods.
+Oral Abstract Sessions include leading-edge research in HIV, hepatitis viruses, SARS-CoV-2, mpox, and their related conditions.
+During these 2-hour sessions, speakers present their research.
+The Oral Abstract Sessions are divided into two 1-hour segments, as described below.
+2 combined question-and-answer sessions are held and moderated by experts in the field.
+Moderators introduce presenters and facilitate audience discussion during the live question-and-answer periods.

 Presentation Development and Slide Submission

-- Presentation Length: Prepare an 8-minute presentation.
-An optimal 8-minute presentation has 8 content slides (plus 1 title slide that includes the presenter’s abstract title, name, institution, and financial disclosure).
-The session moderators will cut off presentations longer than 8 minutes
+- Presentation Length: In general, Oral abstract presenters are asked to prepare an 8-minute presentation.
+An optimal 8-minute presentation has 8 content slides not including the 1 title slide provided.
+The session moderators will cut off presentations longer than 8 minutes.

 - Presentation Contents: Refer to the Guidelines for Presentation Development below for slide format and details on content to be included or excluded in presentations

 - Final Slide Submission: The final version of the presentation slides must be submitted in the Speaker Ready Room at CROI (refer to the conference program for location) 24 hours before the start of the session.